 We adopted ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASC 326") on January 1, 2023, which requires the application of a credit loss model based prospectively on current expected credit losses (CECL).
 Under ASC 326, we elected to evaluate notes receivable as a single pool, for individual notes receivable and borrowers with similar risk characteristics.
 Notes receivable and borrowers that do not share risk characteristics are evaluated on an individual basis.
 Management estimates the allowance for credit losses using relevant available information from internal and external sources relating to past events, current conditions and reasonable and supportable forecasts.
 As we lack historical internal data, we observe that our notes receivable are similar in character to transactions undertaken by smaller banking institutions.
 We elect to base our estimation of expected credit losses on the Scaled Current Expected Credit Loss (CECL) Allowance Loss Estimator ("SCALE rate") available from the Federal Reserve, which was 1.3231% as of January 1, 2023.
-To reflect the cumulative effects of the adoption of ASC 326, we recorded the allowance for credit losses and an increase to accumulated deficit of \$0.2 million on the January 1, 2023 consolidated balance sheet, and balance of the allowance for credit losses was therefore \$0.2 million as of January 1, 2023.
+To reflect the cumulative effects of the adoption of ASC 326, we recorded the allowance for credit losses and an increase to accumulated deficit of \$0.2 million and deferred tax asset of \$0.1 million on the January 1, 2023 consolidated balance sheet, and balance of the allowance for credit losses was therefore \$0.3 million as of January 1, 2023.

 In order to evaluate the need for an adjustment to the receivable balance related to credit losses, or impairment, we perform a review of all outstanding loan receivables on a quarterly basis to determine if any indicators exist that suggest the loan will not be fully recoverable.
-As of December 31, 2023, the SCALE rate increased to 1.4183% and our credit loss rate specific to notes receivable was 3.6%.
+As of December 31, 2024, the SCALE rate increased to 1.3644% and our credit loss rate specific to notes receivable was 3.7%.
 The increase over the SCALE rate was due to both risks with the concentrated balance and declining collections industry-wide.
-As of December 31, 2023, we have recorded an allowance for credit losses related to notes receivable outstanding of \$0.7 million.
+As of December 31, 2024 and December 31, 2023, our allowance for credit losses related to notes receivable outstanding was \$0.4 million and \$0.7 million, respectively.